 But Pleuroploca gigantea, to the unlucky tulip snail's disadvantage, is the largest gastropod species in the western hemisphere.
 Though it is called a "horse conch" in English, it is not a conch (Strombus), but a relative of the European common whelk (Buccinum undatum).

-Many sea snails have developed another method of locomotion: While many species crawl around on the ocean floor, protected by a heavily armed shell, the former species have discarded the protective shell for the advantage of a better mobility.
+Many sea snails have developed another method of locomotion: While many species crawl around on the ocean floor, protected by a heavily armed shell, the former species have discarded the protective shell for the advantage of better mobility.

 The sea hare (Aplysia depilans) for instance is a sea gastropod which has its name because of its tentacles looking like hares' ears.
 But also its foot's rim is extended like wings.
-Those fin-like appendages (parapodia) can be formed to a funnel by the snail, through which it can press water afterwards and so swim around in the ocean floor's vegetation such as sea weed.
-A sea hare does possess a shell, but it is very light, thin walled and protected by the mantle.
+Those fin-like appendages (parapodia) can be formed into a funnel by the snail, through which it can press water afterwards and so swim around in the ocean floor's vegetation such as sea weed.
+A sea hare does possess a shell, but it is very light, thin-walled and protected by the mantle.